nextmv-support/databricks/README.md

-# dbx-demo
+# Databricks Nextmv integration demo

-Databricks Nextmv integration demo.
+This is a demo showcasing how to integrate a Databricks job with a Nextmv workflow as the orchestrator and visual enhancer.

 This demo uses the [Gurobi workforce scheduling example][gurobi-example] as a starting point for the job running on Databricks.
 The tasks of the job can be arbitrarily modified/extended to fit your use case.

-## Setup
+## Get started

 1. Add this repo to your Databricks workspace.
     - Navigate to the workspace in the Databricks UI, click on the top right